ActiDoo/clusterrebootd/README.md

 Set `ARCHES=amd64` (or `arm64`) to restrict the architectures, override `VERSION` to package a specific release string, or point `NFPM` to an alternate `nfpm` binary when developing inside containers.
-Ensure `nfpm` is available in the `PATH` before invoking the packaging target.
+Ensure `nfpm` is available in the `PATH` before invoking the packaging target; the provided dev container ships with version 2.43.1 pre-installed.

 Generated artefacts live under `dist/` and are ignored by git so developers can cleanly iterate on builds and packages without polluting commits.